Chippenham and Calne line: Origins

 Seeing themselves at a disadvantage by not being on the railway, a meeting of interested parties was held on 3 November 1859, and this led to a public meeting on 8 November 1859, proposing a railway connecting the town with Chippenham and the main line.
-This was supported with great enthusiasm; only James C Hale, proprietor of the Calne branch of the Wilts & Berks Canal, was not happy. £15,000 of share subscriptions were promised before the meeting closed.
+This was supported with great enthusiasm; only James C. Hale, proprietor of the Calne branch of the Wilts & Berks Canal, was not happy. £15,000 of share subscriptions were promised before the meeting closed.
 James Baird Burke was to be the engineer, and his estimate of the construction cost was £26,663.

 The formal subscription proceeded and four members of the Harris family—proprietors of the bacon factory—subscribed over 50% of the capital.
 All seemed to be going well but a disturbing letter was soon received: it had been understood that the GWR would be supportive, but the letter warned that income on the line might not cover the operating costs of the line for several years, and that any profits would fail to contribute to repaying the capital cost.

-James Burke's authority as the company's engineer seems to have been in question, for on 19 November 1859 a "joint engineer" was appointed: James Samuel, formerly Resident Engineer for the Eastern Counties Railway was given the job.
+James Burke's authority as the company's engineer seems to have been in question, for on 19 November 1859 a "joint engineer" was appointed: James Samuel, formerly resident engineer for the Eastern Counties Railway was given the job.
 It is likely that he had been given a particular task, for on 14 December 1859 he reported that he estimated the construction cost of the line to be £32,000; on presenting this information he withdrew from involvement with the scheme.

 Difficulties making a start

 The directors now had a serious problem in maintaining momentum; they wrote to Burke offering £1,950 as his fee if he could bring about construction of the line for £27,000, but only £1,000 if the sum was overrun.
 He accepted this arrangement, and it was apparently modified by negotiation later to £1,650 if he was successful, and £1,000 if not.

 Burke found a contractor, Richard Hattersley, who undertook to complete the construction of the line for £27,000, and he would accept £5,000 of the payment in shares in the company.
 However he then discovered that he would be expected to construct the stations within the sum, and he withdrew.
 He was persuaded to undertake the construction for the reduced sum of £26,000 without stations: a local builder would construct the Calne station.

-On 15 May 1860 the company obtained its authorising Act of Parliament; the capital was to be £35,000.
-Having got the Act, the directors resolved not to start actual construction until all the shares had been taken up.
+On 15 May 1860 the company obtained its authorising act of Parliament, the Calne Railway Act 1860 (23 & 24 Vict. c. xi); the capital was to be £35,000.
+Having got the act, the directors resolved not to start actual construction until all the shares had been taken up.
 This dismayed Hattersley, who had been led to believe by Burke that work was to start immediately.
 The impasse remained until October when, on the 10th, Hattersley agreed to take £10,000 in shares himself if the contract price were restored to £27,000.